U.S. sceptical of Syria chemical arms declaration - U.N. envoy

 Syria's submitted the lengthy declaration of its chemical weapons program on October 27 and must agree a plan with the Organisation for the Prohibition of Chemical Weapons (OPCW) by mid-November that explains in detail how and where to destroy the poisons, including mustard gas, sarin and possibly VX.

 "We are still reviewing that document.
-We obviously bring scepticism born of years of dealing with this regime, years of obfuscation in other contexts, and of course a lot of broken promises in the context of this current war," U.S. Ambassador to the United Nations Samantha Power said.
+We obviously bring scepticism born of years of dealing with this regime, years of obfuscation in other contexts, and of course a lot of broken promises in the context of this current war," Power said.

-She noted that Syrian President Bashar al-Assad's government had so far cooperated with the joint OPCW/U.N. mission, which has inspected 21 out of 23 chemical weapons sites in Syria.
+She noted that the Assad government had so far cooperated with the joint OPCW/U.N. mission, which has inspected 21 out of 23 chemical weapons sites in Syria.
 The remaining two sites were too dangerous to reach for inspection.

 Syria declared 30 production, filling and storage facilities, eight mobile filling units and three chemical weapons-related facilities.
 They contained about 1,000 tonnes of chemical weapons, mostly in the form of raw precursors, 290 tonnes of loaded munitions and 1,230 unfilled munitions.